oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 authorization code in the authorization response, the nonce value in the client session and the nonce value in the ID token will not match and the attack is detected.
-The assumption is that an attacker cannot get hold of the user agent state on the victim's device, where he has stolen the respective authorization code.
+The assumption is that an attacker cannot get hold of the user agent state on the victim's device, where the attacker has stolen the respective authorization code.

 It is important to note that this countermeasure only works if the client